US to collect DNA of all undocumented migrants

-Collecting and storing the DNA of people simply detained and not tried or convicted of a crime has drawn criticism from civil rights advocates.
+Collecting and storing the DNA of people simply detained and not tried or convicted of a crime could draw criticism from civil rights groups.

 Earlier this year the US Border Patrol began performing "rapid DNA" tests on migrants who cross the border as family units to determine if the individuals were actually related and were not making fraudulent claims.

 The new program will collect much more genetic information than that program, and will store it.